Nick Pratto Preview, Player Props: Royals vs. White Sox

-The Kansas City Royals and Nick Pratto (.233 slugging percentage over his past 10 games, including one homer), take on starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Monday at 7:40 PM ET.
+The Kansas City Royals, including Nick Pratto (.257 on-base percentage in past 10 games, 64 points below season-long percentage), take on starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 4:40 PM ET.

 Nick Pratto Game Info & Props vs. the White Sox